The current average cost of a funeral in the UK now stands at a huge £3,784 - double the price of a decade ago.

 Generally speaking, policies will pay out a lump sum on death towards the cost of a send-off.

 Another disadvantage of life insurance is that your family may have to arrange the funeral, unless your provider offers a Funeral Benefit Option.
-If Saga's Guaranteed Life Insurance customers chose the Funeral Benefit Option, their cash lump sum will go towards funeral costs.
 In the event of a claim, money will be paid directly to a Funeral Director who will arrange the funeral according to the customer's wish list.

 In addition, you need to check whether the plan covers the full cost, as once again, there could be exclusions.